The Bankrate promise

 What is the CSS Profile?

 The CSS Profile is short for the College Scholarship Service Profile.
 It’s a private, independent survey you fill out through a nonprofit organization known as the College Board.
 At present, around 200 universities rely on the CSS Profile for guidance in awarding scholarships and other nonfederal financial aid.

 According to the College Board, the CSS Profile helps college students across the country access over $9 billion in financial aid every year.
 Filling out an application could potentially help you secure institutional scholarships and aid on top of any grants or student loans the federal government may offer you.

 If a college you’re considering offers scholarship programs and you plan to apply, you should check to see if you need to complete the CSS Profile.
-Some institutions will require you to complete the application, while others will not.
 The good news is that you have to fill out the CSS Profile application only once.
 From there, the College Board can share your information with as many participating colleges or scholarship programs as you select.

 CSS Profile applications open on Oct.
 1 each year.
 Should a university or scholarship program require a CSS Profile to consider you for financial aid, you’ll want to complete your application a minimum of two weeks before any scholarship priority application deadlines.
 However, it’s wise to complete your application as soon as it becomes available for the upcoming school year.

 Unlike the FAFSA, the CSS Profile isn’t free.
 Be prepared for the following costs:

 - $25 to submit your CSS Profile to a single college or scholarship program.

 - $16 for each additional profile submission.